stenglein-lab/tick_surveillance/Pipeline_instructions.md

   }
 ```

+The output from BLASTing unassigned sequences is contained in a file named `<run_prefix>_non_reference_sequence_assignments.xlsx`

 #### BLAST Taxonomy

 BLAST can provide taxonomic information about database hits.
 The pipeline downloads these files automatically as part of each run.
+BLAST output for unassigned sequences will contain taxonomic information for the highest scoring BLAST hits.

 ## Parameter information